uselagoon/lagoon/docs/using-lagoon/build-and-deploy-process.md

 ### **Branch REST trigger**

-If you trigger a deployment via the REST API and do NOT define a `SHA` in the POST payload, Lagoon will just checkout the branch with the newest code without a specific given Git Sha.
+If you trigger a deployment via the REST API and do NOT define a `SHA` in the POST payload, Lagoon will just checkout the branch with the newest code without a specific given Git SHA.

 ### **Pull Requests**